ros2/rclcpp/rclcpp/doc/notes_on_statically_typed_parameters.md

 String value is: not_a_boolean
 ```

-For most use cases, having a static parameter types is enough.
+For most use cases, having static parameter types is enough.
 This notes document some of the decisions that were made when implementing static parameter types enforcement in:

 * https://github.com/ros2/rclcpp/pull/1522